Fees and university costs

 On this page you will find information about the fees you need to pay while at Western Sydney University, as well as information about other costs and financial programs and assistance.

 As a student, you may need to pay a number of fees throughout your studies, depending on your degree and your enrolment status.
 These fees may include student contribution and tuition fees.
 If you're eligible, you may also be able to obtain a HELP loan for payment of your student contribution or tuition

-Fees for undergraduate International students are set up differently than for local students (Australian citizens, Australian permanent residents, NZ citizens, and holders of an Australian permanent resident humanitarian visa).
+Fees for undergraduate International students are different than for local students (Australian citizens, Australian permanent residents, NZ citizens, and holders of an Australian permanent resident humanitarian visa).
 For more information on fees for International students, please visit the International course fees page.

-You are an undergraduate student if you have completed secondary studies (eg Higher School Certificate (HSC) or equivalent) and are now studying a Bachelor’s degree.
-For fee purposes at UWS you are considered a Commonwealth supported student
+You are an undergraduate student if you have completed secondary studies (e.g. Higher School Certificate (HSC) or equivalent) and are now studying a Bachelor degree.
+For fee purposes at Western Sydney University you are considered a Commonwealth supported student.

 You are a Higher Degree Research student if you are enrolled in a degree where a minimum of 66 per cent of the work is undertaken by way of independent research (such as a PhD, Masters Honours, Professional Doctorate).